 3) The people who venues get to do the role

-The next thing that’s wrong with RSA Marshals is that it’s mistakenly not seen as the important role it can be so not much effort is put in to who fills it.
+The next thing that’s wrong with RSA Hosts is that it’s mistakenly not seen as an important role to fill so not much effort is put in to find someone who is great for it.

 RSA Hosts should be as important to a venue as their bar staff in terms of being a personable representation of the establishment.
-Think of having someone host your patrons who is capable of fitting in with them and who gets along with them so well that they end up helping them have a great time.
+Think of having someone host your patrons who is capable of fitting in with them and who gets along with them very well.

 4) Allowing them to do Ask To Leaves (ATL)

-We want RSA Hosts to be on the side of patrons, we want them to be looking out for the patrons to have a great time and to always be in that headspace of looking to provide that for them.
+We want RSA Hosts to be on the side of patrons, we want them to be looking out for the patrons to have a great time and to always be in that headspace of looking to provide a great hospitality experience to them.

 5) Only using RSA Hosts if a liquor licence requires it

-Something that I would advise venues to do, such is the positive effect that RSA Hosts have, is to put them in even if your license doesn’t require it.
+Something that I would advise venues to do, such is the positive effect that RSA Hosts have, is to put them in even if your licence doesn’t require it.

-Even if you don’t have excess security, a RSA Host will still be worthwhile.
-You’ll find they’ll pay their own way as they’ll stop ATLs, people from leaving early, increase hospitality experienced in the venue etc. etc.
+You’ll find they’ll pay their own way as they’ll stop ATLs, people from leaving early, increase hospitality experienced in the venue and so on.